-Making centuries of Buddhist iconographic knowledge accessible through purpose-built computer vision
+Making centuries of Buddhist iconographic knowledge searchable.

 Locates every individual figure in the artwork, even in complex multi-figure thangkas.
 Adapts automatically — no retraining needed when new figure types are added.